MISTLab/DOOR-SLAM/docs/simulation.md

 Welcome to the ARGoS multi-robot slam simulation.
-The goal of this simulation is to showcase our distributed implementation of the Gauss-Seidel pose graph otimization technique combined with our distributed inter-robot loop closures outliers rejection technique.
+The goal of this simulation is to showcase our distributed implementation of the Gauss-Seidel pose graph optimization technique combined with our distributed inter-robot loop closures outliers rejection technique.

 Since the setup is quite complex we provide a Docker Image